cityofaustin/Residential-Permitting/_project_steps/deck/overview.md

 seo_title: Getting a Deck Permit
 seo_description: >-
   Building a deck in Austin?
-Find out if you will need a permit, what you'll need to apply, and familiarize yourself with the permitting process.
+Find out if you will need a permit, what you'll need to apply, and learn about the permitting process.
 step_number: 0
 project_name: deck
 permalink: /residential/projects/deck/